Tadiwa-M/Maastricht-and-Heerlan-Routing-Applications/README.md

 - Maven
 - Python (for preprocessing GTFS file)
 - Pandas (Python library)
+- My work was mainly the Heerlan branch, titled Swae

 ## License
 This project is licensed under the MIT License.